Black Sea Transmission Network

 The Black Sea Transmission Network is a project for electric power transmission from Georgia to Turkey.

 In 2014, Inter RAO started supplying electricity from Russia to the energy system of Georgia for subsequent sale in Turkey.
 The supplies became possible after the commissioning of the 400 kV Akhaltsikhe-Borçka interstate power transmission line with a direct current insertion connecting the energy systems of Georgia and Turkey.

+Russian electricity supplies to Turkey continue to be transported via Georgia.
+According to Inter RAO, exports to the Turkish market nearly quadrupled in 2025 compared to 2024, reaching 231 million kWh.